 - Chocolate Pretzel Bites: Sweet and salty, peanut butter and chocolate, smooth and crunchy, this one could not be easier to make or more addictive to have on your counter.
 From Design Crush.
 Also see these easy chocolate covered pretzels.

-- Hot Chocolate On A Stick: The recipe turned out to be so simple, and the results so delightful.
+- Hot Chocolate On A Stick: Turned out to be so simple, and the results so delightful.
 Stir one of these sticks into a cup of steaming milk or cream and in two minutes you will have transformed it into a cup of rich hot chocolate, the blessed stuff.
 From Giver’s Log.

-- Homemade York Peppermint Patty Recipe: So I set out to make a much more nourishing, high-fat, low-sugar version.
+- York Peppermint Patty: So I set out to make a much more nourishing, high-fat, low-sugar version.
 And it is delicious.
 From Joyful Abode.

 - Mint Chocolate Marshmallows: A homemade marshmallow is a rare treat, and worth the time and effort.
 From Sugar Plum.

-- Maine Potato Candy: You would never ever know that this sweet coconut candy has potato in it.
+- Maine Potato Candy: You would never ever know that this sweet coconut treat has potato in it.
 The recipe for the middle is perfect.
 From Sweet Cheeks.

 - Salted Caramels with Orange Scented Sugar: If you would like a stronger orange flavor, adjust the extract accordingly.
 These aren’t meant to be orange caramels, but just have a small hint of flavor in the background.
 From Craftzine.

-- Gingerbread Caramels: Heady with ginger, clove, and nutmeg, these gingerbread caramels make sweet stocking stuffers and party favors.
+- Gingerbread Caramels: Heady with ginger, clove, and nutmeg, these gingerbread caramels make great stocking stuffers and party favors.
 From Martha Stewart.

-- Stained Glass Window Candies: This recipe is a version of one that Sue Raye, SAVEUR Kitchen Director Liz Pearson’s mother, clipped from a neighborhood newsletter in the 1980s.
+- Stained Glass Window: This recipe is a version of one that Sue Raye, SAVEUR Kitchen Director Liz Pearson’s mother, clipped from a neighborhood newsletter in the 1980s.
 From Saveur.

 - Chocolate Topped Sea-Salt Caramels: Sweet and salty flavors are combined in these delicious chocolate coated caramels- perfect dessert to treat a crowd.
 From Betty Crocker.